 The steps below can help you recover from an incomplete or unsuccessful connection with your bank by bypassing the previous failed connection.

 If you do NOT receive an error message: This indicates that you have overcome a slight glitch in the Internet connection with your bank.
 Your transactions have downloaded and you can stop the troubleshooting process.

-If you do NOT receive an error message: This indicates that the problem is not with your bank.
-Please continue to Process 3.
+If you receive the same error message: This indicates that the problem cannot be bypassed or corrected using this method.
+Please continue to Step 3.

 In the Chart of Accounts, Merge the old (problem account) into the new account:

 Important: An Inability to edit or merge an account may indicate damage in your data file.
 Contact QuickBooks Technical Support for further assistance.
 Data Services fees may apply.